 Yet there is hope.
 Women can become owners of their leadership narrative by following these 3 tips:

-1. Gain agency.
 The first thing women need to do is set goals and make conscious decisions about their career path.
 Does a “lucky” opportunity help pave the way to a certain goal?
-If so, then take it, and don’t be afraid to create other opportunities in the same path.
-Women should use the term “leader” to define themselves in both their own eyes, and in the eyes of those around them.
-As they become more empowered to own their choices, they gain greater agency over their careers.
+If so, then take it, and don’t be afraid to create other opportunities on the same path.
+Women should use the term “leader” to define themselves in both their own eyes and in the eyes of those around them.
+As women lead more intentionally at work and at home, they feel greater agency over their careers.